 For starters … New likely means a higher price and farther out

-At the current median home price in metro-Phoenix, $295 in March according to the ARMLS STAT Report, that’s ballpark $60,000 … a lot of cash to “renovate” a closer-in resale home to exactly the place where you want to live.
+At a ballpark $500,000 market price, not exceptional these days, that’s ballpark $100,000 for cash to “renovate” a closer-in resale home to exactly the place where you want to live.

 Below are lists of some of the choice issues … not even close to exhaustive because every individual is going to be concerned about and focused on different things … and every property is going to have its unique issues.
 But I believe these make clear that “new” is not necessarily the better choice.

 Also, buying a mostly-constructed new home, a “spec” or one that fell out of escrow early that meets all criteria for basics and amenities and that still has interior customization choices to be made, eliminates several of new-home cons … a very “lucky” situation where available … but most of the more important “cons” remain.